econometibi/LASSO-NC/README.md

-# LASSO with Non-crossing constraints
+# LASSO variable selection Quantile Regression with Non-crossing constraints

 Matlab code to replicate the paper "Revisiting vulnerable growth in the Euro Area: Identifying the role of financial conditions in the distribution".
 If you use the code in your work please cite as:

 Szendrei, T., & Varga, K. (2023).
 Revisiting vulnerable growth in the Euro Area: Identifying the role of financial conditions in the distribution.
 [Economics Letters, 223, 110990](https://doi.org/10.1016/j.econlet.2023.110990).

 -----